If there is a lost treasure of West Africa, then Benin is it.

 The food in Togo is simple, yet delightful.
 Maize based dishes are infused with different sauces and spices to create many different tastes.
 One popular dish consists of smoked fish in a vegetable stew.
 The maize is the base and when mixed with these ingredients, it begins to create a true taste of Togo.

-Border information: If you are starting at Accra, enter Ghana at Accra Airport.
+Border information: If you are starting in Accra, then you will enter Ghana at Accra Airport.

-Today there will be a group meeting at 10.00 hrs.
-The rest of the day will be free to explore the beautiful coastal city of
+The afternoon will be free to explore the city of Accra.

 Accra, Ghana's sprawlingcapital, is a bustling coastal city with a whole load of beaches that would please even the most discerning sun worshipper.
 Some of the beaches are more touristy than others and they can all get very busy on Saturdays and Sundays; and whenever you go you should expect to be entertained by an endless stream of musicians and acrobats and pursued by souvenir sellers.
 Away from the beach, the Perpetual Flame at the Cenotaph in Revolution Square is worth a look, plus the National Museum houses one of the best collections in all of West Africa.
 Next to the museum you will also find a good craft market, perfect for a bit of souvenir shopping.
 In the evening you can sample Accra's lively nightlife, heading out to one of the many bars and restaurants that can be found all over this surprising city.